core-wg/senml-spec/draft-jennings-core-senml.md

 attribute with a value of type number.
 The object MAY contain other attribute value pairs.

-The objects MAY include the "n", "u", and "vs" attributes are of type string, the "t" and "ut" attributes are of type number, the "vb" attribute is of type boolean, and the "v" and "s" attributes are of type floating point for the SenML atributes defined in the table above.
-All the attributes are optional, but as specified in {{semant}}, one of the "v", "vs", or "vb" attributes MUST appear unless the "s" attribute is also present in Records that represent a measurement.
+The objects MAY include the "n", "u", "vd", and "vs" attributes are of type string, the "t" and "ut" attributes are of type number, the "vb" attribute is of type boolean, and the "v" and "s" attributes are of type floating point for the SenML atributes defined in the table above.
+All the attributes are optional, but as specified in {{semant}}, one of the "v", "vs", "vd", or "vb" attributes MUST appear unless the "s" attribute is also present in Records that represent a measurement.
 The "v", and "vs", and "vb" attributes MUST NOT appear together in the same object.

+Only the UTF-8 form of JSON is allowed.
+Characters in the String Value are encoded using the escape sequences defined in {{RFC4627}}.
+Characters in the Data Value are base64 encoded with URL safe alphabet as defined in Section 5 of
+{{RFC4648}}.

 Systems receiving measurements MUST be able to process the range of floating point numbers that are representable as an IEEE double-precision floating-point